AudreyLL88/MS3__Sante/README.md

 **Manage Categories (Admin only)**

 * As an admin, log into your profile.
-Is the profile template rendered ?
+Is the profile template rendered?
 * If yes, is the "Manage category" section present?
-* If yes, click on the green "Check it" button. is the "Categories" template correctly rendered ?
+* If yes, click on the green "Check it" button. is the "Categories" template correctly rendered?
-* Are all category cards displayed including name and "Edit" / "delete" buttons ?
+* Are all category cards displayed including name and "Edit" / "delete" buttons?
 * If yes click on "Edit".
 Is the "Edit Category" template rendered correctly?
-* Is the previous category name present ?
+* Is the previous category name present?
 * Change the name and click on "save changes".
 Is the "Categories" template correctly rendered?
-* Is the confirmation alert present ?
+* Is the confirmation alert present?
-* Did the change occur in the selected cotegory card ?
+* Did the change occur in the selected cotegory card?
 * If yes, select another category card and click on the red "Delete" button.
-Is the modal correctly rendered ?
+Is the modal correctly rendered?
 * If yes, click on cancel.
-Did the modal disappear and no change happened ?
+Did the modal disappear and no change happened?
 * Click again on the red "Delete" Icon.
 Is the modal correctly rendered?
 * If yes, click on delete.
-Is the "categories" template correctly rendered ?
+Is the "categories" template correctly rendered?
-* If yes, is the confirmation alert present ?
+* If yes, is the confirmation alert present?
-* Did the category disappear ?
+* Did the category disappear?

 **Manage Users (Admin only)**

 * As an admin, log into your profile.
-Is the profile template rendered ?
+Is the profile template rendered?
 * If yes, is the "Manage users" section present?
-* If yes, click on the black "Check users" button. is the "Users_list" template correctly rendered ?
+* If yes, click on the black "Check users" button. is the "Users_list" template correctly rendered?
 * Is the number of registered user correctly displayed?
-* Are usernames and delete buttons displayed ?
+* Are usernames and delete buttons displayed?
+* Is the admin excluded from the list?
 * If yes click on the red trashcan, is the delete modal correctly displayed?
-* Is the username, text,"cancel" button and "delete" button correctly displayed ?
+* Is the username, text,"cancel" button and "delete" button correctly displayed?
 * If yes, click on cancel.
-Did the modal disappear and no change happened ?
+Did the modal disappear and no change happened?
 * Click again on the red "Delete" Icon.
 Is the modal correctly rendered?
 * If yes, click on delete.
-Is the "users_list" template correctly rendered ?
+Is the "users_list" template correctly rendered?
-* If yes, is the confirmation alert present ?
+* If yes, is the confirmation alert present?
-* Did the user disappear from the list ?
+* Did the user disappear from the list?
+* Did the user count display the right number?
+* Navigate to the all cocktails page.
+Are the cocktails submitted by the deleted user deleted as well?

 **Like a cocktail (View for all/ Action only for registered user and Admin**